Should Christians read horoscopes?

 TL;DR

-A horoscope is daily advice for each Zodiac sign, based on astrological activity, and it is a form of divination.
-The Bible is clear that God condemns all forms of divination—including consulting horoscopes, Zodiac signs, and astrology (Deuteronomy 18:10-14).
+The Bible is clear that God condemns all forms of divination—including consulting horoscopes for daily advice (Deuteronomy 18:10-14).
 Reading horoscopes might seem like harmless fun, but if you begin to believe that there is actual validity in them, that is a slippery slope toward undermining God's sovereignty (Proverbs 3:5-6).
-We are to only seek God for guidance (Deuteronomy 18:15)—not one-size-fits-all horoscope advice.
+We are to only seek God for divine guidance—not one-size-fits-all horoscope advice.

 Writer: Vivian Bricker